 The “Kansas City Sister Cities International Bridge” brings recognition to a group that promotes international understanding by creating special connections between cities, states and counties all over the world.
 More than 2,000 cities, states and counties participate through groups in their own cities.
 The main headquarters is in Washington, D.C.
 The program began after 1956 following then President Dwight Eisenhower’s promotion of peace and understanding between citizens of all countries by creating an organization to create bonds between them calling it “citizen diplomacy”.

-Kansas City has 13 Sister Cities.
-They are Seville, Spain; Kurashiki, Japan; Morelia, Mexico; Freetown, Sierra Leone; Tainan, Taiwan; Xi’an, China; Guadalajara, Mexico; Hannover, Germany; Port Harcourt, Nigeria; Arusha, Tanzania; San Nicolas de los Garza, Mexico; Ramla, Israel; and Metz, France.
+Kansas City has 12 Sister Cities.
+They are Seville, Spain; Kurashiki, Japan; Morelia, Mexico; Freetown, Sierra Leone; Tainan, Taiwan; Xi’an, China; Guadalajara, Mexico; Hannover, Germany; Port Harcourt, Nigeria; Arusha, Tanzania; San Nicolas de los Garza, Mexico; and Ramla, Israel.